AviBoter/Forgotten_Game/README.md

  Movement - using the Arrows

- FireBall  - using the keys w,a,s,d for shot to require direction
+ FireBall  - using the keys w,a,s,d for shoting in require direction

  Walk into hot ballon,hills by mine them, or getting into home - using Space ## ( Note please press Space then walk through them).